raspberrypilearning/microbit-game-controller/learn.md

-By creating a micro:bit game controller with a BBC micro:bit and your Raspberry Pi
+By creating a micro:bit game controller with a BBC micro:bit and your Raspberry Pi, you will learn

 - How to communicate data between the micro:bit and Scratch
 - How to control a Scratch sprite using the micro:bit